hyperlane-dev/hyperlane-ai/dataset/dataset.md

 /// Represents data for stream processing.
 ///
-/// This struct holds the buffer and variable name for stream processing. pub(crate) struct FromStreamData {
+/// This struct holds the request_config and variable name for stream processing. pub(crate) struct FromStreamData {
-    /// The buffer to read from the stream. pub(crate) buffer: Option<Expr>,
+    /// The request config to read from the stream. pub(crate) request_config: Option<Expr>,
     /// The variable name to store the read data. pub(crate) variable_name: Option<Expr>,
 }